 Start by cutting a small amount off the end and test piping until you can pipe a line of icing without needing too much pressure.
 If you end up cutting too much off, start over with a new bag!
-Place the seam side up and flatten the tip of the bag decorate: melted snowman cookie Pipe a small white circle in the middle of cookie and fill it in
+Place the seam side up and flatten the tip of the bag decorate: rooster cookie Outline the cookie in white icing